trihacek/responsePatterns/README.md

 We do not recommend entering all data in a single analysis, since different questionnaires may use different rating scales and participants may change their style of responding.
 Instead, we recommend analyzing each questionnaire separately and then collate the results.
-The make this example easy, let imagine that the data set consists of data collected via four 5-item questionnaires.
+To make this example easy, let imagine that the **`rp.simdata`** data set consists of data collected via four 5-item questionnaires.

 ``` r
 # First, analyze each questionnaire separately